Owned by Nokia’s chairman – corporation privacy concerns

 They say that you get what you pay for.
 If that’s the case, this product should be expensive, right?

-It’s actually a quite sweet deal and definitely competitive.
+It’s actually quite ok deal and definitely competitive.
 If you want to give it a try but end up not liking their service, there’s always an option to cancel and ask for a refund within 30-days.

 Tony Hsieh, the Zappos founder once said: “Customer service should not be a department, it should be the entire company”.
 We agree.